happybeing/vdash/README.md

 ## Install using Linux package manager

-`vdash` has been packaged for debian thanks to the generous efforts of Jonas Smedegaard.
-From 2024 it will begin to be available in many downstream Linux distributions, but due to the pace of updates the packaged version is likely to be behind the version published at crates.io which is always up to date.
+`vdash` has been packaged as `safe-vdash` for debian and is now available for install in Ubuntu and other debian based Linux distros.
+My thanks go to the generous efforts of Jonas Smedegaard for this.

+From 2024 `safe-vdash` became available in many downstream Linux distributions, but due to the pace of updates the packaged version may be behind the version published at crates.io which is always up to date.
 You can check the status of package `safe-vdash` in your distribution and choose whether to install from there or get the most recent version as explained below.

 ## Install from crates.io